reashetyrr/open-gallery/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the Apache License 2.0 License.
-See `LICENSE` for more information.
+Distributed under the Apache 2.0 License.
+See [LICENSE](https://github.com/reashetyrr/open-gallery/blob/master/LICENSE) for more information.